Cy63rPh4n70m/Graph_Matcher/README.md

 ### STAGE 3
-The algorithm checks if the set of edge values in each of the nodes in the **input graph** is a subset of any of the set of edge values in each of the **subgraph nodes**
+The algorithm checks if the set of edge values in each of the nodes in the **input graph** is a subset of any of the set of edge values in each of the **subgraph nodes**.